How should I onboard my existing volunteers?

 We recommend uploading a list of your volunteers into the database, as this will create Offline profiles for each volunteer.

 Then, you will be able to invite your volunteers to join Vome.
-The volunteers that decide to join Vome will become Vome Users, and their profiles will be merged with their offline profiles.
-All the data previously tracked for the offline user will transfer to the Vome User profile.
+The volunteers who decide to join Vome will become Vome Users, and their profiles will be merged with their offline profiles.
+All previously tracked data for the offline user will be transferred to the Vome User profile.

 For example, imagine you have 100 volunteers at your organization.
-Ideally, each volunteer would sign-up to Vome.
-However, it’s possible that only 80 (80%) of your volunteers will opt to join.
+Ideally, each volunteer would sign up to Vome.
+However, only 80 (80%) of your volunteers may opt to join.